 - Fight climate change for a living!
 There are plenty of opportunities out there today and many more will come.
 You can work for a company that helps reduce emissions or simply have a sustainably oriented position at any company.
 Sustainability is becoming a priority for corporations around the world so if you are savvy in this area there are plenty of opportunities out there.
 Companies that make our planet more sustainable are growing because it’s economically beneficial and because, well, you know…decarbonizing the world is something we have to do.
 Cultivating skills in these areas will serve you well because they are becoming increasingly valuable.

-For our future to be as bright as possible we are going to have to change our ways.
-Change isn’t easy, but luckily these changes aren’t just good for us via the habitability of our planet – they will also make us healthier, wealthier, and happier people.
+For our future to be as bright as possible we are going to have to change our ways ASAP — in all our spheres of influence.
+Change isn’t easy, but luckily these changes aren’t just good for us via the habitability of our planet — they will also make us healthier, wealthier, and happier people.

-This is how we will beat climate change.
+This is how we will reverse global warming.
 It starts with us!